-In my last post, I discussed the purpose of a compliance program: to ensure that your organization complies with the laws and regulations that apply to it.
-However, this post answers a more nuanced question.
-How much effort should a company put into effective compliance?
-That’s what compliance risk management framework tries to answer.
+In previous posts for this blog, I reviewed the purpose of a compliance program: to ensure that your organization complies with the laws and regulations that apply to it.
+In this post, we want to answer a nuanced question: How much effort should a company put into effective compliance?

 After all, even with unlimited budget and resources (which you’ll never have anyway), no company can achieve perfect compliance with all regulatory burdens at all times.
-Some mistake is bound to happen eventually.
+Mistakes are bound to happen eventually.
 The goal is to reduce the operational risk of non-compliance down to levels acceptable to your board and your regulators.

 As you might guess, companies can achieve practical, effective compliance risk management in any number of ways.
-One doesn’t buy a standard-issue compliance risk management program, that can fit all firms across all industries.
+One doesn’t buy a standard-issue compliance risk management program that fits all firms across all industries; no such thing exists.
 You build one, based on your firm’s own business processes, employees, and regulatory compliance concerns.

-First, compliance officers need to understand where the risks of non-compliance for your business truly reside.
-Some are more prevalent than others, and those become the compliance risks your program should address first and most aggressively.
+First, compliance officers need to understand where the risks of non-compliance for your business reside.
+Some risks are more prevalent or more severe than others, and those become the compliance risks your program should address first and most aggressively.

-So the first step in strategic risk management is to understand what your compliance risks really are, and how they come to be.
+So the first step in compliance risk management is to understand what your compliance risks really are, and how they come to be.

 Risk tolerance can be a fuzzy concept, so the internal control community devised a more precise phrase: “acceptable variation from a performance goal.”
 That’s the standard you want stuck in your head as you design policies, procedures, and internal controls: how much can company transactions or employee behavior deviate from the goal before senior management intervenes?